 What is Mappetizer?

 Mappetizer for ArcGIS are programs to export your GIS data and maps into a SVG application.
-You can then use this application on your local machine, publish them on the Web (Web Mapping) or give them away on CD-ROM or DVD and view them within a Web browser.
+You can then use this application to publish them on the Web (With Firefox 67 or older you can use this application on your local machine or give them away on CD-ROM or DVD).
 Web maps you build with Mappetizer can be distributed royalty-free.
 This saves money and enables you to reach a broader audience.

 To display the results, you do not need any additional software on your Web server.